Concord Community Arts Center

 ~Please leave shoes, coats, and bags in the designated area outside the studio.
-Valuables may be brought inside.
+Valuables are best left at home, but may be tucked safely inside the studio.

 ~Please arrive a few minutes early so that you can get settled before class begins at the appointed time.

-~If you arrive late, please wait until we finish the centering meditation (it ends with 3 “Oms”) before entering the classroom.
+~If you arrive late and we are in the middle of quiet meditation, please wait outside until the 3 “Oms” are over before entering the classroom.

 Frequently Asked Questions